life-the-user/WeirdPass/update-plan.md

 * [❔]make the process look cool(add some emojis and maybe animations)

 ### Bug Fixes:
+* [✅]strange backslashes behind symbols fixed

-[Note]:✅ - done and implemented, ❔ - in progress, ❌ - not even started
+[Note]:✅ - done and implemented, ❔ - in progress, ❌ - not even started or canceled